IBM: 1910s–1950s

+1960s–1980s

+In 1961, IBM developed the SABRE reservation system for American Airlines and introduced the highly successful Selectric typewriter.

+Also in 1961 IBM used the IBM 7094 to generate the first song sung completely by a computer using synthesizers.
+The song was Daisy Bell (Bicycle Built for Two).

 In 1963, IBM employees and computers helped NASA track the orbital flights of the Mercury astronauts.
 A year later, it moved its corporate headquarters from New York City to Armonk, New York.
 The latter half of the 1960s saw IBM continue its support of space exploration, participating in the 1965 Gemini flights, 1966 Saturn flights, and 1969 lunar mission.
 IBM also developed and manufactured the Saturn V's Instrument Unit and Apollo spacecraft guidance computers.

 On April 7, 1964, IBM launched the first computer system family, the IBM System/360.
 It spanned the complete range of commercial and scientific applications from large to small, allowing companies for the first time to upgrade to models with greater computing capability without having to rewrite their applications.
 It was followed by the IBM System/370 in 1970.
 Together the 360 and 370 made the IBM mainframe the dominant mainframe computer and the dominant computing platform in the industry throughout this period and into the early 1980s.
 They and the operating systems that ran on them such as OS/VS1 and MVS, and the middleware built on top of those such as the CICS transaction processing monitor, had a near-monopoly-level market share and became the thing IBM was most known for during this period.